mchdouglas/treinaFront-desafio01/README.md

-# requesting data from a car api
+# Requesting data from a car brands api